tinyplex/tinybase/site/guides/3_schemas_and_persistence/2_mutating_data_with_listeners.md

 Cell values (though note that this needs to be done carefully to avoid expensive or impossible constraint solutions).

-One common circumstance for creating a Schema for a Store is when you are loading data from a source and you want to ensure the data is sculpted as your application require.
+One common circumstance for creating a TablesSchema for a Store is when you are loading data from a source and you want to ensure the data is sculpted as your application require.
 But how do you save and load Store data?
 For that we proceed to the Persisting Data guide.